schaltung/FishBoardMix/README.md

 ## Getting Started

 #### 1. Staging the individual corpora.
-Go to `staging/` and build each sub-corpus individually by running its own `build.sh` script.
+Go to `staging/` and build each individual corpus by running its own `build.sh` script.

-Each `build.sh` script requires one argument with the path to a folder containing the original LDC corpora needed.
+Each `build.sh` script requires one argument: the path to a folder containing the original LDC corpora needed.

 ```